 --Good day, Myles, J. J. O'Molloy said, letting the pages he held slip limply

 back on the file.
-Is that Canada swindle case
+Is that Canada swindle case109 on today?

 The telephone whirred inside.